alohl669/SecureScripts/README.md

 # secureScripts

-secureScripts is a small set of tools designed to monitor some basic system functions and locate possible vulnerabilities.
+secureScripts is a small set of tools for linux, designed to monitor some basic system functions and locate possible vulnerabilities.
 This set of tools is based on pentesting techniques for learning reasons

 ## Requirements
 - nmap